Computing mixed volume and all mixed cells in quermassintegral time: Mixed Legendre transform and tropical varieties

-The tropical varieties $X'_{d}$ can be explored by {\em pivoting} from each $d$-dimensional lower facet to its neighboring facets.
+The tropical varieties $\revc{G}_{d}$ can be explored by {\em pivoting} from each $d$-dimensional lower \revc{face} to its neighboring \revc{faces}.
 The numerics for pivoting are a fallback from the techniques of the simplex algorithm.
 This is explained in section~\ref{sec:pivoting}.

-\begin{remark} The \rev{other} known \rev{practically efficient} algorithms are those by ~\ocite{Mizutani-Takeda-Kojima} and ~\cite{Lee-Li}.
-Both algorithms function by enumerating certain viable lower facets of dimension $k$, for $0 \le k \le n$.
+\begin{remark} The other known practically efficient algorithms are those by ~\ocite{Mizutani-Takeda-Kojima} and ~\cite{Lee-Li}.
+Both algorithms function by enumerating certain viable lower \revc{faces} of dimension $k$, for $0 \le k \le n$.
 To simplify the discussion we assume $n=s$ and $m_1 = \cdots = m_n = 1$.
-In the language of this paper, those algorithms enumerate lower facets corresponding to solutions of \eqref{inequalities} with exactly $2$ equalities for the $i$-th block of $\mathbf C$, only for $i$ in a cardinality $k$ subset of $\{1, \dots, n\}.$ Given one of such facets for $k<n$, they extend it to a $k+1$ facet using ideas of linear programming.
-It can happen that some facets are not extensible, and a lot of effort is made to devise heuristics that prune the decision tree as early as possible. \rev{No complexity analysis is available}. \end{remark}
+In the language of this paper, those algorithms enumerate lower \revc{faces} corresponding to solutions of \eqref{inequalities} with exactly $2$ equalities for the $i$-th block of $\mathbf C$, only for $i$ in a cardinality $k$ subset of $\{1, \dots, n\}.$ Given one of such \revc{faces} for $k<n$, they extend it to a $k+1$ \revc{face} using ideas of linear programming.
+It can happen that some \revc{faces} are not extensible, and a lot of effort is made to devise heuristics that prune the decision tree as early as possible.
+No complexity analysis is available. \end{remark}

 \begin{example} (Fig.\ref{fig-cyclic3}).
 Consider the {\em Cyclic-3} polynomial system, and replace the coefficients with random coefficients: